What is a Texas Navigator Entity Registration Bond?

 - Explain the health insurance concepts concisely to the consumers.

-- Provide the necessary information in a cultural and linguistic appropriate manner.
+- Provide the necessary information in a culturally and linguistically appropriate manner.

 - Conflict of interest must be avoided.